Blow Molding

 Injection Blow Molding

 The injection blow molding process proves invaluable for producing hollow plastic and glass items.
 During this procedure, plastic materials are thoroughly melted and transported to a station where molding occurs.
-While this method has not been widely adopted for full-scale production, it is frequently employed to create custom plastic bottles and medical glass equipment.
+While this method has not been widely adopted for full-scale production in every category, it is frequently employed to create custom plastic bottles and medical glass equipment.
 The process unfolds in three primary stages: injection, blowing, and ejection.

 The machine used in injection blow molding operates continuously, melting material components to create a fluid substance.
 This molten material is then injected into a mold cavity, where it begins to take on the shape of the cavity, forming the external design of the final product.